LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 >* Give the column a name e.g. "Journal details"
 >* In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)
 >
->In this case we are going to use the CrossRef api (read more about the CrossRef service at [http://www.crossref.org](http://www.crossref.org), read more about the API we are going to use at [https://github.com/CrossRef/rest-api-doc)](https://github.com/CrossRef/rest-api-doc))
+>In this case we are going to use the CrossRef API: [https://github.com/CrossRef/rest-api-doc)](https://github.com/CrossRef/rest-api-doc).
+Read more about the CrossRef service: [http://www.crossref.org](http://www.crossref.org).
 >
 >The syntax for requesting journal information from CrossRef is ```http://api.crossref.org/journals/{ISSN}``` where {ISSN} is replaced with the ISSN of the journal
 >